drewthepooh/pipeline_helpers/README.md

     import dpipe

-Simply import the module.
 By default the dpipe logger (named "dpipe") will output the log file to the current directory.
-If you would like to change this, modify the "filename" entry under "handlers" in the logconfig.json file.
+If you would like to change this, call the setLogPath function:

+    dpipe.setLogPath('/path/to/log')

+Note: you must keep the logconfig file in the same directory as dpipe.py.
+If you would like to customize logging behavior, edit the file.

-If you want to use the dpipe logger in your own code (which I recommend), simply import the logging module and get the logger instance:
+If you want to use the dpipe logger in your own code, import the logging module and get the logger:

     import logging

     log = logging.getLogger('dpipe')
     log.info('Some info message in your code')  # Will go to console and file log.debug('Some debug message in your code')  # Will go to dpipe.log but not console.